JonnyRyal08/PersonalProject/README.md

   - Python supports Functional, Imperative, Object-oriented, and Procedural styles
   - How to access PI via SSH and IP address through terminal

-Week 5 - Debug and fine tune robot.
+Week 5 - Write code for robot.

   Time Spent:
+  1hr - Coursera - programming for Everybody

   Lessons Learned:
+  - How to find files with Terminal and run from terminal.

 Week 6 - Present robot to class.